 To enable the diagnostics screen, power ‘on’ the unit and while the splash screen displays then press and hold the RIGHT arrow key.
 When powered ‘on’ this way a new ‘Diagnostics’ menu option appears at the bottom of the screen.

 While in Diagnostics mode, the following short-cut keys are in effect:

 This product would not be possible without the SeeedStudio Team who manufactures and tests WifiMETRIX devices.

-The WifiMETRIX device is a reality due to the engineering excellence of Ariel Rocholl and his team in Spain.
-As with the development of most products of this complexity, there were many pitfalls and unexpected technical hurdles that we encountered along the way.
+The WifiMETRIX device is a reality due to the engineering excellence of Ariel Rocholl and his RF Explorer team in Spain.
+As with the development of most products of this complexity, there were many unexpected technical hurdles that we encountered along the way.
 We are especially indebted to Mr. Rocholl — there is no finer engineer on this planet.

 WifiMETRIX is a Test and Measurement device, compatible with US FCC regulation 47 CFR Part 15.103(c).

-WifiMETRIX is certified for CE compliance under regulations EN/IEC61236 and EN/IEC61000.
+WifiMETRIX is certified for CE compliance under EU regulations EN/IEC61236 and EN/IEC61000.

 WifiMETRIX’s embedded firmware is copyrighted © by Ariel Rocholl, 2010-2017.

 WifiMETRIX and WifiPROBE are registered trademarks in the USA and all EU Countries.